List of political parties in Australia: History

 The two-party duopoly has been relatively stable, with the two groupings (Labor and Coalition) gaining at least 70% of the primary vote in every election between 1910 and 2019 (including the votes of autonomous state parties).
 Third parties have only rarely received more than 10% of the vote for the Australian House of Representatives in a federal election, such as the Australian Democrats in the 1990 election and the Australian Greens in 2010, 2016, 2019, 2022 and 2025.
-In some Parliaments, support for smaller parties and Independents has resulted in major parties having to come to Confidence and supply agreements to form government, such as after the 2010 Australian federal election.
+In some parliaments, support for smaller parties and Independents has resulted in major parties having to come to Confidence and supply agreements to form government, such as after the 2010 Australian federal election.

-Membership requirement

-Parties can choose whether they wish to register their party for federal or state elections.
-To run candidates in a federal election, it is not compulsory to register with the AEC.
-The AEC doesn't run state elections.
-Each state has their own commission that runs state and local elections.

-Once registered for a federal election, to maintain registration, parties must demonstrate that they have a certain number of members.

-Federally, since 2022, unless a party has current parliamentary representation, they must demonstrate they have 1,500 members.

-For the state and territory elections, parties require 100 members in Tasmania and the ACT, 200 in South Australia and Northern Territory, 500 in Victoria, Queensland and Western Australia, and 750 in New South Wales.
+Party registration